 - 23% of those who suffer from an anxiety disorder abuse alcohol or drugs

-Integrated care addresses not just a teen’s substance abuse, but the mental illness that co-exists with addiction.
+Integrated care addresses not just a teen’s substance use, but the mental illness that co-exists with addiction.
 In response to the need for integrated care, a credential was developed for mental health professionals who also specialize in addiction care.
 A Certified Co-Occurring Disorders Professional (CCDP) has received advanced training in both therapeutic counseling and addiction treatment.

 Teenagers who live with intense mood swings, depression, overwhelming fear, or compulsive behavior need help from supportive, compassionate professionals.
 Mental illness can cause problems with motivation, concentration, and social development.
 The counselors and therapists who work with teens at Muir Wood Adolescent and Family Services are committed to giving these teens the very best chance at developing stable, satisfying lives as adults.